 There is so much to be done regarding the improvement of care for AYAs, but better social support to help AYAs deal with the implications of their diagnosis and treatment is a great place to start.
 Funding for cancer research is of paramount concern, but it is the long term solution.
 But, AYAs and cancer patients need social support now more than ever.

-If you know an AYA or are one yourself, you can build your support network through these digital support networks provided for free by Cancer Support Community and its partners such as:
+If you know an AYA or are one yourself, you can build your support network through these online cancer support networks provided for free by Cancer Support Community.